de-taylor/bash-gcc-prep-script/README.md

 	- breaking change ((x+1).0)

 ## Versioning

+### v1.2 - 1/27/2019 - Major change to how flags and arguments are treated, since getopts apparently wasn't playing how I wanted it to with numbered arguments.

+- Updated how the bgps.sh and install.sh scripts treat flags (space separated `-a|--arguments`)
+	- numbered arguments broke the previous release
+- Updated README.md to reflect this change

 ### v1.1 - 1/26/2019 - Added some major changes to the structure of the script, and added error checking to ensure that I'm not a dunce